zwdzwd/transvar/README.md

 ```
 so that there is no need to specify the location of reference on subsequent usages.

-#### transcript annotations
+#### auto download of transcript annotations

-The following list the transcript annotations supported by TransVar.
-TransVar can take any one or any combination(s) of these transcript annotations as long as these annotations are based on the same version of reference assembly.
+TransVar provides automatic download of transcript annotations specific to common versions of human genome.
 ```
 #!bash
 transvar config --download_hg19_anno